 The number of dried shark fins imported in Hong Kong increased six times from 1960 to 2002, but began to decline by one-third of 1960 levels by 2016.
 According to Hong Kong government data, shark fin exports to mainland China dropped by 80 percent over the last decade.

-Due to awareness campaigns and a ban on luxury seafood in government banquets in mainland China, younger generations of Chinese consumers have been to avoid shark fin soup or replace it with bird nests, artificial shark fins or other luxury seafood products, such as fish maw (dried swim bladder).
+Due to awareness campaigns and a ban on luxury seafood in government banquets in mainland China, younger generations of Chinese consumers have begun avoiding shark fin soup or replacing it with bird nests, artificial shark fins or other luxury seafood products, such as fish maw (dried swim bladder).

 On the one hand, over 80 percent of banquet set menus in Hong Kong still include shark-fin dishes.
 However, the study notes that in Hong Kong, the government has banned shark fin to be sold at government functions, custom officials are trained to identify shark fins, and more businesses are removing shark fin from their menus or serving it only by request.

 Study co-author and Sea Around Us principal investigator Daniel Pauly stated in a news release that while desire for shark-fin soup is decreasing in Hong Kong and mainland China where "young people are starting to see it as a cultural practice that is worth abandoning”, demand is increasing in places like Vietnam and Macau.

 The researchers are warning that the demand for shark catches have increased to unsustainable levels, with many shark populations being threatened by overfishing.

 "Sea Around Us data show that shark catches amount to approximately 1.4 million tonnes per year, more than double what they were six decades ago,” Pauly stated.
 “This overexploitation has led to almost 60 per cent of shark species being threatened, the highest proportion among all vertebrate groups.”